ArthurSpirling/preText2/README.md

 This is a (semi) maintained fork of the original [preText](https://github.com/matthewjdenny/preText) package by Matthew J. Denny and Arthur Spirling.
 The original was archived from CRAN in 2020 due to breaking changes in quanteda v2+.

-(note from Arthur Spirling: I vibe-coded everything here, as a proof of concept in Feb 2026.
+(note from **Arthur Spirling**: I vibe-coded everything here, as a proof of concept in ~15 minutes in Feb 2026 use Claude Opus.
 It worked better than expected.
 I am unrepetant.)

 ## Paper